Would you like some toxins with that mani? Yeah, neither would we.

 AAka paint thinner, toluene has long been added to polish to help thin and smooth it for easier application.
 This also means potential neurological damage, respiratory issues, and abnormal fetal development.
 Let’s leave the toluene in the paint — not the polish.

 Why: May impair fetal development and cause early onset menopause

 We call this “DBP” since we honestly can’t pronounce it.
 What we do know is DBP is often used in polish to reduce chipping.
 But DBP joins formaldehyde as a possible carcinogen, and has documented effects of reproductive toxicity.
 Trust us, we’d rather our nails chip.

 Why: May cause nerve damage and hormone imbalances

 Formaldehyde Resin is used in polishes to make them more durable but the trade-off is the risk of allergic reaction.
 This toxin can also cause yellowing nails and as formaldehyde’s cousin, it is a possible carcinogen, and long-term exposure can damage the liver.
 A better way to achieve a yellow tone?
 Check out our sunny shades.

-“Honestly, great polish should be healthy for you while providing you with fantastic looking nails.”
+“Great polish should be healthy for you while providing you with fantastic-looking nails.”

 We Are Camphor–Free

 Why: May cause allergic reactions and skin irritations

 Does camphor sound familiar?
 It’s a common ingredient in cold medicine, like vapor rubs and nasal sprays.
 Camphor is used to give polish its high gloss shine.
 Though less toxic than the other additives on this list, studies show it can trigger severe skin irritation.
 Inhaling it can cause nausea, dizziness, and headaches; long term exposure has been linked to liver dysfunction and organ damage.
 Camphor might help you fight a cold, but we have our 8-Free Pure Shine Top Coat to make our nails look like glass.